badlydrawnrob/anki/themes/complex/README.md

 ## Card 03: Puzzle question (Fields 10-13) *— [optional]*

-Here we can get creative.
-This hides `Syntax`, `Syntax (inline code)`, `Sample code image` and generates a puzzle question, forcing you to figure out how to solve a specific problem and which function you'd need to do so.
+Here we can get creative with a puzzle question.
+This hides `Syntax`, `Syntax (inline code)` and `Sample code image`, forcing you to figure out how to solve a specific problem and which function you'd need to do so.
 The answer will return a reference guide including `Sample code image` and `Key points (code)` — this is often enough to know if you've solved the puzzle properly.

 **9. Puzzle**